Nemani Nadolo

-Nemani Nadolo (formerly Ratu Nasiganiyavi; born 31 January 1988) is a Fijian-Australian rugby union player.
-He currently plays for New South Wales Waratahs in Super Rugby, usually as a wing or centre, and the Fiji national team.
+Nemani Nadolo (formerly Ratu Nasiganiyavi; born 31 January 1988) is a Fijian-Australian former rugby union player.
+He most recently played for the New South Wales Waratahs in Super Rugby, usually as a wing or centre, and the Fiji national team.

 Nadolo was the overall top try scorer of the 2014 Super Rugby season competition while playing for the Crusaders, scoring a try in both the semi-final and final.
 He is known for his speed and size, and occasionally standing in as a goal-kicker for conversions and penalties.
 He won 30 caps for Fiji between 2010 and 2019.
 He previously played for Leicester Tigers in England's Premiership Rugby, Montpellier in France's Top 14 and NEC Green Rockets in Japan's Top League.

 Family and early life

 Ratu Nemani Driu Nasiganiyavi was born in Sigatoka, Fiji.
 At three months of age he moved with his family to Brisbane, Australia.
 His father, Isei Nasiganiyavi, played rugby for Queensland in the 1980s.

 He changed his name to Nemani Nadolo later as an adult, adopting his mother's maiden name in 2009 instead of the surname of his father who had left the family home when he was young.

 Nadolo attended Nudgee College, and was selected for the Queensland Schoolboys rugby team in 2005.
 He is the older brother of Chris Kuridrani and Inosi Nadolo, and a cousin of Tevita Kuridrani and Lote Tuqiri.